SRINIVAS-VG/hello-world/README.md

 # hello-world
 just try'in

-i dont really under stand what im doing so well but i want to do it
+i dont really understand what im doing so well but i want to do it